reingart/pyfpdf/docs/UsageInWebAPI.md

 ## streamlit ##
 [streamlit](https://streamlit.io) is:
-> a Python library that makes it easy to create and share custom web apps for data science.
+> a Python library that makes it easy to create and share custom web apps for data science

-The following code inserts a button allowing to download a PDF file:
+The following code demonstrates how to display a PDF and add a button allowing to download it:

 ```python
 from fpdf import FPDF